-"Like Portishead's Beth Gibbons, Heidelberg dishes out dark-hued affairs of the heart with stinging, deadpan poise"
+"Like Portishead's Beth Gibbons, Heidelberg dishes out dark-hued affairs of the heart with stinging, deadpan poise" (The Quietus)

-BBC Radio 3, Late Junction
+"Spectacular vocals" (BBC Radio 3, Late Junction)

 "Heidelberg is a fine vocalist: aggressive one moment, tender the next...attitude in spades, a Slits for the new jazz age."
+(All About Jazz)

 "Heidelberg’s quasi-operatic vocals are entrancing, and her control of volume and tone, especially at the delicate end of her range, is breathtaking.
-The echoes span John Lydon to Thomas Adès"
+The echoes span John Lydon to Thomas Adès" (The Arts Desk)

 She also leads workshops in songwriting and composition, facilitating workshops across the UK, Northern Ireland and India, with a special interest as a mentor empowering young women to express themselves through music.